allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/section_04/README.md

 job-level `continue-on-error: true` do different things

-`continue-on-error: true` prevent workflow from failing if a job in our matrix fails
+`continue-on-error: true` prevent workflow from failing if a job in our matrix fails.
+Think _continue processing jobs as if no error ocurred_.

 `fail-fast: false` prevent github from cancelling pending and in-progress jobs if a job in our matrix fails